Share

 MADRE is working with activists around the world to hold a series of civil society consultations to develop recommendations for the Principles on the Crime of Gender Persecution.
 Activists and legal experts from across the Americas gathered for the first convening in Bogotá in April 2024.
 Participants represent groups confronting gender-based violence, protecting reproductive rights, and supporting Indigenous, Afro-descendent, and LGBTQIA+ communities.

-Similar meetings in four other continents will bring together gender persecution survivors, legal experts, and other representatives of communities affected by conflict all over the world to provide input on the Principles for the ICC’s Office of the Prosecutor.
+Similar meetings in three other continents will bring together gender persecution survivors, legal experts, and other representatives of communities affected by conflict or crisis all over the world to provide input on the Principles for the ICC’s Office of the Prosecutor.

-Read more about recommendations that emerged from the Bogotá gathering in both Spanish and English!
+Read more about recommendations that emerged from the Bogotá gathering, as well as those from the Winnipeg meeting.

 Download the April 2024 Bogota Convening Report EN & SP